jscriptcoder/numelm/README.md

 I wouldn't say this package is fully ready to be use in production (not yet).
 Even though there are some performance optimizations, I didn't put too much effort on it this initial version.
 The ```NdArray``` implementation is my [own one](src/Native/NumElm.js).
 I'm aware of the project [scijs/ndarray](https://github.com/scijs/ndarray), which is better optmized, but it lacks of certain funcionality I needed in order to cover most of the _NumPy API_.

 ## How to install
-Unfortunately, and because I'm [using](https://github.com/eeue56/take-home/wiki/Writing-Native) [Native](https://github.com/gabrielperales/elm-native-module) [modules](https://newfivefour.com/elm-lang-basic-native-module.html), this package couldn't make to the official Elm [repository](http://package.elm-lang.org/).
+Unfortunately, and because I'm [using](https://github.com/eeue56/take-home/wiki/Writing-Native) [Native](https://github.com/gabrielperales/elm-native-module) [modules](https://newfivefour.com/elm-lang-basic-native-module.html), this package couldn't make it to the official Elm [repository](http://package.elm-lang.org/).
 Even though I totally agree with the [policy](https://www.reddit.com/r/elm/comments/73ubxo/an_explanation_of_elms_policy_on_native_code/) about Native code, I believe such package in Elm, at least at its current version 0.18, could not achieve top performance, as good as the browser would allow.
 Only low level code, in this case JavaScript, can do so.

 First of all, you need to install [elm-install](https://github.com/gdotdesign/elm-github-install) in order to be able to install elm packages from git repos:
 ```bash